 In the end, despite the Alco RS11's smaller sales volume it could

 be found on a number or railroads across the US from the Nofolk & Western and

 Pennsylvania to the Northern Pacific and Southern Pacific.

 Production of the Alco RS11 ended in May of 1964 with a total of 462 units

 produced in the US and Canada.
 Several foreign lines picked up examples of the locomotive including the Ferrocaril del

 Pacifico, National de Mexico, Secretarias Communicaciones de Obras

 Publicas, and Southern Peru Copper.
-For technical data on the model please click here.
 Unfortunately, the rest of Alco's road-switcher series cataloged at the time would not see sales reach numbers anywhere near the RS11.